Caroline M. McGill

-Dr. Caroline M. McGill (1879–1959) was a co-founder of the Museum of the Rockies in Bozeman, Montana, the first pathologist for the state of Montana and the first successful female doctor in Butte, Montana.
+Caroline M. McGill (1879–1959) was an American pathologist and doctor.
+She was a co-founder of the Museum of the Rockies in Bozeman, Montana, the first pathologist for the state of Montana, and the first successful female doctor in Butte, Montana.

 Early life

 Caroline M. McGill was born on a farm in Mansfield, Ohio and was one of five children.
 Her father was a farmer and music teacher and her mother was a midwife.
-Although later living on a hardscrabble farm on the Missouri Ozarks, Caroline's parents were strong supporters of higher education for all their children and Caroline received her Teaching Certificate from Lebanon Normal School in 1901.
+Although later living on a hardscrabble farm on the Missouri Ozarks, McGill's parents were strong supporters of higher education for all their children and McGill received her Teaching Certificate from Lebanon Normal School in 1901.
 She used this certificate and teaching knowledge to support herself as an instructor at University of Missouri Medical School teaching pathology 1901 through 1909 while working on her Bachelors, Masters and Ph.D. degrees.

 Awards

-In 1909, McGill graduated Phi Beta Kappa with a Ph.D. in Anatomy and Physiology.
+In 1909, McGill graduated Phi Beta Kappa with a Ph.D. in anatomy and physiology.

-In 1909, Caroline was honored as the first recipient of the Sarah Berliner Research Fellowship, an endowment that paid for a year of study in Europe, with the opportunity to meet and study with authoritative persons in her field of Zoological science.
-Caroline studied at University of Berlin in Germany, University of Tübingen in Germany, and Naples Zoological Station in Italy.
+In 1909, McGill was honored as the first recipient of the Sarah Berliner Research Fellowship, an endowment that paid for a year of study in Europe, with the opportunity to meet and study with authoritative persons in her field of Zoological science.
+McGill studied at University of Berlin in Germany, University of Tübingen in Germany, and Naples Zoological Station in Italy.

-In 1955, McGill was awarded an honorary doctorate by Montana State College for her “accomplishments in the medical field and in historic and wilderness preservation.”
-The Butte Business and Professional Women’s Club awarded McGill as “Woman of the Year” in 1955.
+In 1955, McGill was awarded an honorary doctorate by Montana State College for her "accomplishments in the medical field and in historic and wilderness preservation".
+The Butte Business and Professional Women’s Club awarded McGill as "Woman of the Year" in 1955.